MITgcm-contrib/ecco_darwin/regions/downscaling/STEP1.md

 ## I. Preliminary information
 **Requirement**: Before proceding to the following intructions, you will need to complete steps in README.

-Following this instructions you will be able to exctract vectors from any llc global configuration along the boundaries of the required regional model using the ``diagnostic_vec`` package.
+Following these instructions you will be able to exctract vectors from any llc global configuration along the boundaries of the required regional model using the ``diagnostic_vec`` package.
 This package was designed to output model diagnostics from llc global model in a subset of the model domain e.g. along a vector (or "vec").
 This package is not included in the official MITgcm realease but can be easly merged to it.
 More information on diagnostic_vec package at https://github.com/mhwood/diagnostics_vec (*Credit*: Mike Wood).